What is Mobile ad attribution? An introduction to app tracking

 - Timestamp – When you clicked on the link

-- First Install - When you first installed and opened the app
+- First Install - Activates on first app open

 With this information, the attribution provider can determine whether the user is new or existing.
 If the user is new, the attribution provider will attempt to match the user’s install to their engagement with a particular ad.
 This exchange of information can happen in several ways; the most common is for the app to integrate the attribution provider’s SDK.